saratona/KSQLDB/README.md

 In this way the topic is created with the schema correctly registered.
 To check it run this command and verify that wikipedia.parsed-value is in the list:

     docker-compose exec schema-registry curl -s -X GET http://schema-registry:8081/subjects

+Describe the topic, which is the topic that the kafka-connect-sse source connector is writing to.
+Notice that it also has enabled Schema Validation:

+    docker-compose exec kafka1 kafka-topics --describe --topic wikipedia.parsed --bootstrap-server kafka1:9092

 Run ksqlDB CLI to get to the ksqlDB CLI prompt: